Fisnik Asllani: Club career

+Early career / TSG Hoffenheim

 Asllani at the age of six began playing football with the academy of BFC Dynamo in 2008, where after eight years it was transferred to Union Berlin.

-On 29 June 2020, Asllani signed his first professional contract with 1899 Hoffenheim after agreeing to a four-year deal.
-On 15 December 2020, he made his debut with second team in a 2–0 home win against Eintracht Stadtallendorf after coming on as a substitute at 59th minute in place of Maximilian Beier.
-His senior debut with 1899 Hoffenheim came on 20 November 2021 in a league match against RB Leipzig after coming on as a substitute at 89th minute in place of Ihlas Bebou.
+On 29 June 2020, Asllani signed his first professional contract with TSG Hoffenheim after agreeing to a four-year deal.
+On 15 December 2020, he made his debut with second team in a 2–0 home win against Eintracht Stadtallendorf after coming on as a substitute in the 59th minute in place of Maximilian Beier.
+His senior debut with 1899 Hoffenheim came on 20 November 2021, in a league match against RB Leipzig after coming on as a substitute in the 89th minute in place of Ihlas Bebou.

+Loan at Austria Wien

+On 31 August 2023, Asllani joined Austrian Bundesliga side Austria Wien, on a season-long loan.
+His debut with Austria Wien came three days later in a 2–2 home draw against Austria Klagenfurt after being named in the starting line-up.
+On 7 October 2023, he scored his first goal for Austria Wien in his fifth appearance for the club in a 4–0 home win over Blau-Weiß Linz in Austrian Bundesliga.

+Loan at SV Elversberg

+On 23 July 2024, Asllani joined German 2.
+Bundesliga side SV Elversberg, on a season-long loan.

 International career

 Kosovo

 On 20 March 2019, Asllani was named as part of the Kosovo U17 squad for 2019 UEFA European Under-17 Championship elite round.
 Five days later, he made his debut with Kosovo U17 in a match against Ukraine U17 after being named in the starting line-up.

 On 15 October 2019, Asllani was included in Kosovo U19's extended squad for 2020 UEFA European Under-19 Championship qualifications.
 He was, however, not included into the final squad.